- Sociology Major

 Gain experience and make intentional decisions!

-Students in their third year of study often use the winter semester to study abroad.
-Be sure to talk with the sociology advisor about your study abroad semester if you plan to take courses for your major while abroad.
+Students in their third year of study often use the winter or summer term to study abroad.
+Be sure to talk with the department advisor about your study abroad semester if you plan to take courses for your major while abroad.